Swedish court gives 3 years’ jail to soccer chairman

 All three were ordered to pay damages to two of the involved companies, including the housing corporation, amounting to about 13 million kronor ($1.4 million) in total.
 All three pleaded not guilty.

 Kindberg also was banned from doing business for five years.
+However, the Swedish FA said Ostersund will not face any sanctions because the statute of limitations for hearing a complaint had expired.

+Kindberg said the verdict was “a legal scandal,” and would be appealed.
+“I am innocent,” Kindberg added.

 During the trial in the town of Harnosand, the prosecution demanded he get four years in jail.

-When Kindberg was club chairman, Ostersund rose from the amateur ranks in 2011 to Sweden’s top league in 2015, and won the Swedish Cup in 2017.
+When Kindberg was club chairman, Ostersund rose from the amateur ranks in 2011 to Sweden’s top league in 2015.
+It won the Swedish Cup in 2017 under manager Graham Potter, who is now in charge of Premier League club Brighton.

 Ostersund qualified for the Europa League, where it advanced to the knockout stage before losing to Arsenal despite winning the second leg 2-1 at Emirates Stadium.